microsoft/kiota/docs/requiredtools/typescript.md

 > **Note:**
 >
 > - If the target API doesn't require any authentication, you can use the **AnonymousAuthenticationProvider** instead.
-> - If the target API requires a Authorization bearer \<token> header but doesn't rely on the Microsoft Identity Platform, you can implement your own authentication provider by inheriting from **BaseBearerTokenAuthenticationProvider**.
+> - If the target API requires an `Authorization: Bearer <token>` header but doesn't rely on the Microsoft Identity Platform, you can implement your own authentication provider by inheriting from **BaseBearerTokenAuthenticationProvider**.
 > - If the target API requires any other form of authentication schemes, you can implement the **IAuthenticationProvider** interface.

 ## Executing the application